Raising awareness of the world's wildcats

 tabby cat licking its lips after eating a raw, meaty bone

-Chewing on bones is a behavior that we most often associate with dogs, but did you know that bones are great for cats too?!
+Chewing on bones is a behavior that we most often associate with dogs, but did you know that chewing on bones is great for cats too?!
 Just like with dogs, chewing on bones can provide significant benefits for cats, including keeping them busy and cleaning their teeth at the same time.
 Providing your cat with meaty bones, such as chicken necks and turkey tails, provides mental stimulation, exercises and strengthens their jaw, and cleans plaque and tartar from their teeth.

 The True Nature of Cats